aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-iam-assume-role.rst

    * ``s3:ListMultipartUploadParts``
    * ``s3:ListBucketMultipartUploads``

-6. Optionally add tags
+6. Optionally, add tags
 7. Specify a name for the role.
-As example ``AivenKafkaConnectSink``
+As an example, ``AivenKafkaConnectSink``
 8. To further secure the setting and limit access, you associate the newly created role to a unique full **IAM user** name.

    You can do so, by editing the newly created role (``AivenKafkaConnectSink``) and navigate to **Trust relationships** -> **Edit trust relationship**

-Create an Kafka Connect S3 Sink connector
+Create a Kafka Connect S3 Sink connector
 -----------------------------------------

 You can view all the necessary steps to create an S3 sink connector in the :doc:`dedicated documentation <s3-sink-connector-aiven>`.
 To use the IAM assume role credentials provider, you simply need to remove, in the connector configuration, the references to: